heartingNinja/Sparks-Collosion-Point/README.md

 ## Setup Instructions

 1. **Attach Script**: Add the `CollisionSparks` script to the GameObject with the Collider where you want sparks to appear upon collision.
+It will also need to be on the parent object that has a rigidbody.

 2. **Assign References**:
    - **Sparks Trigger**: Drag your sparks GameObject (e.g., `Sparks_VFX`) to the `sparksTrigger` field in the Inspector.
 This GameObject will move to the collision point when a collision occurs.